 - Alcohol Marketing and Youth, The Center on (CAMY)

 - Injury Research and Policy, Johns Hopkins Center for

 Hampton House 726

 MA, University of Leeds, 1997

 Katherine Clegg Smith is a sociologist with research interests around the social determinants of health behavior.
 Dr. Smith’s particular area of expertise is communication of health information.
 She also has a general interest in identity and its relationship to health.
 Much of Dr. Smith's research is organized around individual and collective understanding of health issues and experiences.
 Dr. Smith was an author of the NIH Best Practices in Mixed Methods Research for the Health Sciences.

-Dr. Smith is currently leading a study funded by NCI and OBSSR to explore identity issues and dietary behaviors among long term cancer survivors.
-She also leads the TPackSS study, a global surveillance system of tobacco packaging.
-She is also working with clinical colleagues in rheumatology and neurology to explore how patients undertand and articulate their health-related experiences.
+Dr. Smith has several current research project that are focused on communication and care coordination for cancer survivors.
+She is leading the TPackSS study, a global surveillance system of tobacco packaging.
+She is working with clinical colleagues in rheumatology and neurology to explore how patients undertand and articulate their health-related experiences.